 From 2002 to 2005, we lived in Ohio, USA.
 There, Mark trained to become an aircraft maintenance engineer with MMS Aviation, which is a Christian organisation that repairs mission aircraft and trains engineers for missionary service.

 We started our service with MAF overseas fifteen years ago!

 We initially served with MAF in Uganda from 2005 -2016.
 Mark joined the engineering team, maintaining the fleet of seven planes which help enable the spread of God's Word to places that can often only be reached by air.
 Sarah's roles included co-managing the MAF guest house in Kampala and helping with hospitality in the MAF programme.
 Our family grew during these years and we were blessed with the additions of Amy (2005), Joshua (2007) and Abigail in (2012).

 In March 2016 we moved as a family to Liberia, joining the smaller team in this new MAF programme.
 Mark worked as the Chief Engineer, responsible for the maintenance of the aeroplane operated in Liberia.
 Sarah helped with administration tasks, used her speech therapy skills in the community and home educated one of their children.

-We are now embarking on a new adventure with MAF.
-We head to Nairobi, Kenya in September 2020.
-Mark is taking on the new role of Area Head of Maintenance.
-He will have oversight of the maintenance of the MAF aircraft in Kenya, South Sudan, Tanzania and Chad.
-This role will be more desk based, although he is keen to spend some hours on the hangar floor in order to maintain his engineering skills.
-The children will all be attending Hillcrest International School (this will be online initially due to Covid-19).
-Sarah will focus on getting the family settled before she looks into how her skills might be used in Kenya.
+In September 2020 we headed to Nairobi, Kenya.
+Mark is Area Head of Maintenance.
+He has oversight of the maintenance of the MAF aircraft in Kenya, South Sudan, Tanzania and Chad.
+This role is more desk based, although he is spending some hours on the hangar floor in order to maintain his engineering skills.

 Join the Newnham's support team